youngancient/sabiweb3/README.md

 ## Thank you

-Thank you for checking out techieQuiz app.
+Thank you for checking out sabiWeb3 app.
 If you like the project, leave a Star!